loading...

 Where is the finish line located?

-The finish of the Bank of America Chicago 13.1 is located in Chicago’s Garfield Park.
+The finish of the Bank of America Chicago 13.1 is located in Chicago’s Garfield Park on Madison Street.

 Can friends and family access the finish line?